Estimated reading time: 6 minutes

 This is challenging because sometimes we honestly don’t like some of the employees who work for us.

 Not all managers will admit this, but it is so true!
-But that bias must not influence the appraisal.
+However, that bias must not influence the appraisal.

 Fair means to document behavior in the same way in terms of frequency, type of language used, the harshness of judgment, and interim feedback.